AyushisPro2011/project-showcase/README.md

+### NOTE:
+- This was a project created by a very young me when i started learning computer science and especially web devlopment.
+- I have hosted this project on github-pages and the repo is public just so i can see where i started from and this is not any actual project, just a fun little memory of the past when i didnt know too muh about programming and tried to create something with what i knew

-# Project by Ayush Gupta
+# Project By Ayush Gupta

-This project was created by Me using React , JavaScript , JSX and Node.js.
-The production build is hosted on Github pages [The site](https://ayushispro2011.github.io/React-Projects)
+This project was created by younger Me using React , JavaScript , JSX and Node.js.
+The production build is hosted on Github pages
+ [The site](https://ayushispro2011.github.io/React-Projects)

 ## Utilities used